North Sydney Bears: Rivalry with the Manly-Warringah Sea Eagles

 Prior to the ill-fated Northern Eagles joint venture from 2000 to 2002, the rivalry between Manly and foundation club Norths was arguably one of rugby league's fiercest.
 Manly were admitted into the premiership in 1947 with North Sydney at the time being one of the main advocators for a team to be in Manly.
 In Manly's first season, most of the side was made up of former Norths players including captain Max Whitehead who played for Norths in their 1943 grand final defeat to Newtown.
 The intense feelings between the two sides continued over the next couple of decades fuelled as players switched between the two clubs.
 The biggest defection occurred in 1971 when Norths life member and one of the game's greatest wingers Ken Irvine joined Manly.
 Former Manly and North Sydney player Phil Blake said of the rivalry "It was certainly a game you looked forward playing in.
 The ground was always packed and it was always a great afternoon".
 In 2016, Norths and Manly played their final competitive senior game against each other in the Intrust Super Premiership NSW competition where Norths won the match 32–18.
 Manly had announced earlier in the 2016 season that they would be merging their lower grade sides with the Blacktown Workers teams to become the Blacktown Workers Sea Eagles.
 The two clubs would then compete against each other with Norths and Manly Harold Matthews Cup, SG Ball and Jersey Flegg teams.
 In 2025, Manly returned to the NSW Cup after their partnership with Blacktown Workers ended meaning North Sydney and Manly would compete against each other again in a senior competition.

+Club colours

+When founded in 1908 the club adopted colours of red and black in a hooped stripes jersey.
+Unlike most of the other new rugby league clubs in Sydney in 1908, Norths did not follow the established district colours of the local rugby union and cricket clubs' colours, which were green, cardinal and gold.
+Norths have kept to red and black ever since 1908.
+The hooped jersey in various forms was used from 1908 to 1941.